SoilBGC-Datashare/sidb/docs/entries/index.md

 title: Entries
 ---

-The links below provide an overview of each entry in the database
+The list below provides an overview of all current entries in the database

 {% for entry in site.data.entries %}